MixinNetwork/mvm.dev/src/bridge/withdrawal.md

 }
 ```

-These are arguments we need prepare：
+The arguments we need prepare：

 * `receiver` in function `release` and `to` in function `transferWithExtra` are the same.
   It is the MVM User Contract Address of Mixin Network User bound to wallet address.